 1. Maquoketa Caves State Park – Makoqueta

-2. Pikes Peak State Park – McGrogor
+2. Pikes Peak State Park – McGregor, Iowa

 Pikes Peak State Park is one of the most photographed places in Iowa.
-Pikes Peak is rich in natural, cultural and historical resources, and famed for its majestic views of the Mississippi River.
+It is rich in natural, cultural and historical resources, and famed for its majestic views of the Mississippi River.

-3. Backbone State Park – Strawberry Point
+3. Backbone State Park, Iowa

-4. Little Wall State Park – Jewell
+4. Little Wall State Park – Jewell, Iowa

 Because of the small watershed which feeds the lake, it was more of a marsh than an open body of water.
 Only with artificial efforts, such as dredging, has the area become a lake and not become an eventual marsh.
-Learn more.

 5. Lake Red Rock Recreation Area – Madrid County

 Whether you’re pitching a tent or parking a luxury camper, the Red Rock area has a variety of campsites perfect for your needs.
 There are federal-, state- and county-operated campgrounds in addition to private campgrounds.

-6. Riverview Ridge Campgrounds – Cascade
+6. Riverview Ridge Campgrounds – Cascade, Iowa

 You'll find us among the limestone bluffs and lush riverbanks near the cozy town of Cascade, Iowa.
-We offer tube & kayak rentals, hiking/walking through our additional 80 acre terrain, and more.
-Learn more.
+They offer tube & kayak rentals, hiking/walking through our additional 80-acre terrain, and more.

-7. Saylorville Lake – Des Moines
+7. Saylorville Lake – Des Moines, Iowa

 8. Coralville Lake – Iowa City